FSGModding/FSG_Mod_Assistant/README.md

   - __Red Background__ : A red background indicates a mod or file that Mod Assistant thinks will not work in game
   - __Green Background__ : This mod is currently selected
 - Badges
+  - __Keys__ : This mod contains added key bindings.
+When green, these keybinds do not conflict with another mod in the collection.
+When red, they appear to conflict (although, in some cases this is fine - but if you can't use a mod, this could provide a helpful clue as to why)
   - __Update__ : The version of the mod you have does not match the version on modhub
   - __New__ : This file has been added to this collection since the last scan
   - __Recent__ : This mod has recently been updated or released on the modHub